Mayonnaise is surprisingly easy to make, and only requires eggs and oil. I add a little sea salt and lemon juice at the end.

 According to Nourishing Traditions you can add a couple tablespoons of whey and then let it sit out on the counter for a couple days to lactoferment before putting in the fridge.
 With the lactofermentation, the mayonnaise will keep longer.
 I’ve done this before and didn’t notice a taste difference- this time I didn’t have any whey so I just did plain.

-Without the whey it lasts in the fridge a couple weeks.
+Without the whey it lasts in the fridge one week.

 Easy, isn’t it?
 If you’ve ever taken the time to compare ingredients on different store bought mayonnaises I believe you’ll agree that it’s easier to just make your own.
 And frugal!
 Costing essentially as much as you pay for oil.